-Donor organisation Amount Comments Donor organisation Donor organisation Amount
+Date applied for Donor organisation Amount Comments

-PROJECT MONITORING AND EVALUATION
+PROJECT MONITORING AND EVALUATION MEASURING IMPACT

-MEASURING IMPACT

 25. LOGICAL FRAMEWORK

 Darwin projects will be required to report against their progress towards their expected outputs and outcomes if funded.
 This section sets out the expected outputs and outcomes of your project, how you expect to measure progress against these and how we can verify this.